HTTP cookie: Same-site cookie

-In 2016 Google Chrome version 51 introduced a new kind of cookie with attribute SameSite.
-The attribute SameSite can have a value of Strict, Lax or None.
+In 2016 Google Chrome version 51 introduced a new kind of cookie with attribute SameSite with possible values of Strict, Lax or None.
 With attribute SameSite=Strict, the browsers would only send cookies to a target domain that is the same as the origin domain.
 This would effectively mitigate cross-site request forgery (CSRF) attacks.
 With SameSite=Lax, browsers would send cookies with requests to a target domain even it is different from the origin domain, but only for safe requests such as GET (POST is unsafe) and not third-party cookies (inside iframe).
 Attribute SameSite=None would allow third-party (cross-site) cookies, however, most browsers require secure attribute on SameSite=None cookies.

 The Same-site cookie is incorporated into a new RFC draft for "Cookies: HTTP State Management Mechanism" to update RFC 6265 (if approved).

-Chrome, Firefox, Microsoft Edge all started to support Same-site cookies.
-The key of rollout is the treatment of existing cookies without the SameSite attribute defined, Chrome has been treating those existing cookies as if SameSite=None, this would keep all website/applications run as before.
-Google intended to change that default to SameSite=Lax in February 2020, the change would break those applications/websites that rely on third-party/cross-site cookies, but without SameSite attribute defined.
-Given the extensive changes for web developers and COVID-19 circumstances, Google temporarily rolled back the SameSite cookie change.
+Chrome, Firefox, and Edge started to support Same-site cookies.
+The key of rollout is the treatment of existing cookies without the SameSite attribute defined, Chrome has been treating those existing cookies as if SameSite=None, this would let all website/applications run as before.
+Google intended to change that default to SameSite=Lax in Chrome 80 planned to be released in February 2020, but due to potential for breakage of those applications/websites that rely on third-party/cross-site cookies and COVID-19 circumstances, Google postponed this change to Chrome 84.

 Supercookie

 A supercookie is a cookie with an origin of a top-level domain (such as .com) or a public suffix (such as .co.uk).
 Ordinary cookies, by contrast, have an origin of a specific domain name, such as example.com.

 Supercookies can be a potential security concern and are therefore often blocked by web browsers.
 If unblocked by the browser, an attacker in control of a malicious website could set a supercookie and potentially disrupt or impersonate legitimate user requests to another website that shares the same top-level domain or public suffix as the malicious website.
-For example, a supercookie with an origin of .com, could maliciously affect a request made to example.com, even if the cookie did not originate from example.com.
+For example, a supercookie with an origin of .com could maliciously affect a request made to example.com, even if the cookie did not originate from example.com.
 This can be used to fake logins or change user information.

 The Public Suffix List helps to mitigate the risk that supercookies pose.
 The Public Suffix List is a cross-vendor initiative that aims to provide an accurate and up-to-date list of domain name suffixes.
 Older versions of browsers may not have an up-to-date list, and will therefore be vulnerable to supercookies from certain domains.